NethServer/docs/README.rst

 Remember to **commit any change** to ``.po`` files (also newly added files), and push commits to GitHub.
 The ReadTheDocs build is triggered automatically.

+When creating new rst files, remember also to add them as new resources to Transifex by manually editing ``.tx/config``.

 Upgrading developer manual
 ==========================